cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 ### Jupyter overview

-As noted at up at the top: Jupyter is an interactive programming environment that we tend to use via a web browser.
+As noted up at the top: Jupyter is an interactive programming environment that we tend to use via a web browser.
 The center of mass of the Jupyter development project is at UC Berkeley.

-Here our objective is to install a Jupyter Hub on an Azure VM.
-This particular Jupyter Hub is intended to be very small; the kind of thing you might set up for yourself and four colleagues on a single VM.
-The Hub will provide you with five distinct User-based Jupyter environments, one for each person.
-Because it only requires one VM to operate it is called the Littlest Jupyter Hub.
-It's 'big brother' full-scale Jupyter Hub is built on a cluster of machines to serve six or a dozen or even a hundred or a thousand users.
+Here our objective is to install a Jupyter Hub on a single (small) Azure VM.
+This small-format Jupyter Hub is intended for just a few people.
+You might set this up for yourself and four colleagues for example.
+In that case, this Littlest Jupyter Hub provides you with five distinct Jupyter environments, one for each User.
+The 'big brother' full-scale version of a Jupyter Hub is built on a cluster of machines and can serve six or a dozen or twenty or even a hundred or a thousand users.
+(That is an example of cloud scaling.)

-After doing the initial build -- which again will be through the browser -- you will have the same small VM running a Jupyter Hub.
-You log in as the administrator and make a few modifications to the environment.
-You can then clone a data science repository and try it out.
-Remember that a given Jupyter notebook consists of cells, some containing code and others containing markdown (formatted text).
+After doing the initial Jupyter Hub build using the Azure portal you will log in as the administrator and make some modifications to the environment.
+You then clone a data science repository and check it out one of the Jupyter notebooks.

+A Jupyter notebook consists of text boxes called cells.
+Some contain code and others contain markdown (formatted text).